aravindnair895/hair_classification/README.md

 ## 🎯 Objective

-To develop practical expertise in Machine Learning and Deep Learning by implementing end-to-end predictive modeling workflows.
+To develop practical expertise in Machine Learning, Deep Learning, and Computer Vision by implementing end-to-end predictive modeling workflows.

 ---